RajeshKrSahoo/COVID19_coronaVirus_WebBoard/README.md

 ## Note::
-  Have added field for Vaccination Slot availability from which we can check check the nearest vaccination centers slots available which is currently a headache to search !
+  Have added field for Vaccination Slot availability from which we can check the nearest vaccination centers slots available which is currently a headache to search ! _Latest_code_: **covid_19_lat_2nwave2021**

 ## Below is the images how the webpage works: